jazbelrose/v1.3-mylg/docs/dev-dashboard-preview.md

 * Previewing invoices is supported: open a project budget and launch the **Invoice Preview** modal to review the full sample invoice, including brand and client information, without signing in.
+* The invoice modal now renders the real PDF live.
+Use the form controls on the right-hand side to edit headings, summaries, totals, and notes and watch the PDF refresh instantly.
 * Actions that would normally persist data (e.g. saving settings) are turned into no-ops – use this mode only to check styling and layout.